 Shows the Taylor transfer map for the model lattice of the default universe (set by set default universe).
-See also show matrix.
+Maps are computed about the particle orbit.
+Not the zero orbit.
+Also see write matrix.
+Note: the show matrix command is equivalent to the show taylor -order 1 command.